ilyvion/doryen-extra/README.md

 This feature restores (on a best-effort basis) the functionality of the original `libtcod` library, where it has been modified.
-At the time of writing, the only change that will happen is to the float generation of the `ComplementaryMultiplyWithCarry` RNG algorithm.
+At the time of writing, the only change that will happen is to the floating point number generation of the RNG algorithms.

 ## `rng_support`